EventEmitter2/EventEmitter2/README.md

 ### listenTo(targetEmitter, events: Object, options?)

 Listens to the events emitted by an external emitter and propagate them through itself.
-Target could be any type that implements methods for subscribing and unsubscribing to its events.
+The target object could be of any type that implements methods for subscribing and unsubscribing to its events.
 By default this method attempts to use `addListener`/`removeListener`, `on`/`off` and `addEventListener`/`removeEventListener` pairs, but you able to define own hooks `on(event, handler)` and `off(event, handler)` in the options object to use custom subscription API.
 In these hooks `this` refers to the target object.